Induction regulator: Working

 Where ξ is the winding factor, a constant related to the construction of the windings.

 If the stator winding is connected to the primary phase, the total voltage seen from the neutral (N) will be the sum of the voltages at both windings rotor and stator.
 Translating this to electric phasors, both phasors are connected.
 There is an angular shifting of α between them.
 Since α can be freely chosen between [0, π], both phasors can be added or subtracted, so all the values in between are attainable.
 The primary and secondary are not isolated.
 Also, the ratio of the magnitudes of voltages between rotor and stator is constant; the resultant voltage varies owing to the angular shifting of the series winding induced voltage.

 Advantages

 The output voltage can be continuously regulated within the nominal range.
 This is a clear benefit against tap transformers where output voltage takes discrete values.
 Also, the voltage can be easily regulated under working conditions.

 Drawbacks

-In comparison to tap transformers, induction regulators are expensive, with lower efficiency, high open circuit currents (due to the airgap) and limited in voltage to less than 20kV.
+In comparison to tap transformers, induction regulators are expensive, with lower efficiency, high open circuit currents (due to the airgap) and limited in voltage to less than 20 kV.

 Applications

-An induction regulator for power networks is usually designed to have a nominal voltage of 14kV and ±(10-15)% of regulation, but this use has declined.
+An induction regulator for power networks is usually designed to have a nominal voltage of 14 kV and ±(10-15)% of regulation, but this use has declined.
 Nowadays, its main uses are in electrical laboratories and arc welding.